unboxed/unboxed.co/source/blog/2020-07-08-is-now-the-time-to-build-a-national-planning-register.html.markdown

 \--

-So, that’s why planning registers are important, who uses them and could use them in future, and why local registers are problematic.
-Tomorrow, I’ll share some ideas we’ve prototyped for what a national planning register could look like...
+So, that’s why planning registers are important, who uses them, and the benefits that could come from bringing planning data together onto a national platform.
+Tomorrow, I’ll share some ideas we’ve prototyped for what an alternative planning register could look like…

 If you have any thoughts or comments please share them with me on twitter @icoo or email michelle.isme@unboxedconsulting.com - planning can be a minefield so please let me know if I’ve missed anything! :)